 - Website - this is the most important and largest touchpoint your agency can maintain.
 It’s often the first place a consumer will go to learn about you, and can be built to contain every resource a consumer may need.

-- Self serve payment options - for those looking to quickly pay bills, online payment portals or IVR options are a necessity.
-Evaluate your payment channel offerings for their strengths and weaknesses.
+- Self-serve payment options - online payment portals or offering one-click payment options via email or SMS are a necessity for self-serve.
+Evaluate your self-serve payment channel offerings for their strengths and weaknesses.

-- Software products - list all of the functions of your accounts receivable software consumers will come into contact with.
+- Software products - list all of the functions of your payment processing software consumers will come into contact with.
 Do they reduce friction during agent interactions?
 Do they offer compliance and security features that may ease consumer concerns about fraud or data breaches?

 Seeing the path each consumer is likely to take, keeping their perspective in mind, will highlight issues you may never have noticed before.
 Here are a few common roadblocks consumers face during their payment experience